Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 claude --version
 ```

-If `claude` is not recognized, close and reopen your terminal.
+If `claude` is not recognized, close and reopen your terminal, then run the command again.

-> **Alternative:** Claude Code can also be installed through npm.
-If you use npm, make sure the required Node.js version is installed.
+> **Note:** The official installer is recommended for this guide.
+You do not need to install Claude Code separately through npm.

 ---